May 16, 2023

-The COVID-19 vaccine is available to children at least 6-months old and older at University Health 2 (2211 Charlotte St., KCMO 64108) and University Health Lakewood Medical Center (7900 Lee’s Summit Rd., KCMO 64139).
-Established patients may make an appointment with their child’s provider at the Med/Ped’s clinic at UHTMC or the Family Medicine Clinic at UHLMC.
-Call 816-404-2273 (CARE) to schedule those appointments.

-Updated | The COVID-19 vaccine is available to children at least 6-months old and older at University Health 2 (2211 Charlotte St., KCMO 64108) and University Health Lakewood Medical Center (7900 Lee’s Summit Rd., KCMO 64139).
+The COVID-19 vaccine is available to children at least 6-months old and older at University Health 2 (2211 Charlotte St., KCMO 64108).
 Established patients may make an appointment with their child’s provider at the Med/Ped’s clinic at UHTMC or the Family Medicine Clinic at UHLMC.
 Call 816-404-2273 (CARE) to schedule those appointments.